DC Grounded vs Open Antennas

 Antennas are giant electrostatic collectors.
 Even when the weather seems clear, your antenna can accumulate charge due to atmospheric potential differences.
 DC open antennas offer no route for that charge to dissipate — until it suddenly arcs to your feedline, tuner, or radio.

 This isn’t just theory.
-In practice:
+In practice, charge buildup can cause:

 - Sudden pops in the receiver